myGat/AI-dungeon/DevTool/ReadMe.md

 This allows you to make some basic debug, and correct the bugs directly on your local computer - instead of correcting on AID and then backcopy the corrections on your local computer.

+- When creating the files, if you have archiver (a node extension: https://www.archiverjs.com/) installed, it will creat the zip file.
+You can directly upload this zip on AID.

 You'll still have to debug some parts on AID; at least, you'll have to test the AI's reaction on AID.
 Moreover, the way I emulate AID cripting is far from perfect, and there may be some difference on the actual AID (eg, you may use a deactivated function).